Error Handling

 3. Verify Authentication: Ensure API keys are valid and have correct permissions

-4. Contact Support: For repeated 500 errors, contact support with parse_id, dataset_id, or query_id
+4. Contact Support: For repeated 500 errors, contact support with the request_id

 What's Next?